-Zotero is an open-source project committed to providing the best research tool available anywhere.
+Zotero is an open-source project committed to providing the best tool for managing your research.
 Our philosophy is that what you put into Zotero is yours, and one of our founding principles is to make sure you remain in control of your data and can share it how you like — or choose not to share it at all.

 We are an independent, nonprofit organization and have no financial interest in your private information.
 We fund further development by offering additional online storage space to people who find the software useful, not by selling data.